 OVERVIEW: The Robertson Foundation supports a wide range of global health and development projects rather than concentrating on specific topic areas.

 IP TAKE: This foundation makes “large, transformative grants,” and takes a business-like approach to grantmaking.
-It expects that results be measurable and concrete in both the intermediate and long-term.
+It expects measurable, concrete results in both the intermediate and long-term.

 PROFILE: In the 1980s and 1990s, Julian Robertson was considered one of the most successful hedge fund investors of the time.
 He and his late wife Josie established the Robertson Foundation in 1996.
-The foundation seeks to "utilize a proactive, disciplined grant-making approach to measurably affect significant social change."
+The foundation takes "[a] proactive, disciplined grant-making approach to measurably affect significant social change."
 The foundation prioritizes education, environment and medical research in its grantmaking.